jorneycr/jorneycr/README.md

 - 🤔 I’m looking for help with `Competitive Programming`

-- 💬 Ask me, If you need help :sweat_smile:
+- 💬 Ask me, If you need help 🚀

 - 👨‍💻 Life Hack: Learn new tech :fire: and share what you have learned :tada: